Fourth Sunday after Epiphany

 both now and forever.
 Amen

-Officiant: The grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with us all evermore.
+Celebrant: The grace of our Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with us all evermore.
 Amen

 ~2 Corinthians 13:14

 We use the Revised Common Lectionary for reading selections, Track 1.
-The Bible texts of the Old Testament, Epistle and Gospel lessons are from the New Revised Standard Version Bible, copyright 1989, by the Division of Christian Education of the National Council of the Churches of Christ in the USA,
+The Bible texts of the Old Testament, Epistle and Gospel lessons are from the New Revised Standard Version Bible, copyright 1989, by the Division of Christian Education of the National Council of the Churches of Christ in the USA, and used by permission.
+The Collects, Psalms and Canticles are from the Book of Common Prayer, 1979.

 Serving at Christ Church this morning:

-OFFICIANT – The Reverend Michael S. Floyd
+CELEBRANT – The Rev Michael Floyd

 ORGANIST / CHOIR DIRECTOR – G. James Petersen Jr.

-GREETER / USHER – Tom Wells
+GREETER / USHER – Steve Terry

 BELL RINGER – Chuck Bille

-CANTOR – Mary Trout
+CANTOR – Fiona Floyd

 Ringing of the Bell